 Byoma Moisturizing Gel Cream

 This moisturizer contains niacinamide and ceramides to help bolster the skin barrier and lock in hydration, but in an oil-free, gel-like formula that never feels greasy or heavy.
-It also touts antioxidant-rich, skin-soothing green tea, and it is both alcohol- and fragrance-free.
-It's even dermatologist-tested, a boon for those with sensitive skin.
-Not to mention that the wallet-friendly price tag can’t be beat.
+It also touts antioxidant-rich, skin-soothing green tea and is both alcohol- and fragrance-free.
+It's even dermatologist-tested, a plus for those with sensitive skin, and comes at an affordable price point.

 Price at time of publish: $14